tdkehoe/Cloud-Functions-for-Firebase-Tutorial/README.md

 Cloud Functions currently use Node 16.
 This will change at some point to Node 18.

 Node is a version of JavaScript (or transpiled TypeScript).
-Node does some things differently from standard JavaScript, in particular, file handling.
-We touch on this later.
+Node does some things differently from standard JavaScript, in particular, file handling and streaming data.

 ## Initialize `admin`

 The TypeScript transpiler will reduce ES module syntax (`import`) to CommonJS module syntax (`require`).
 It's OK to mix these in your `index.ts`.
-If you're writing in JavaScript, just use the CommonJS module syntax (`require`)
+If you're writing in JavaScript, just use the CommonJS module syntax (`require`).

 *index.ts`
 ```